Hadamard's maximal determinant problem

 The design of experiments in statistics makes use of {1, −1} matrices X (not necessarily square) for which the information matrix X^{T}X has maximal determinant.
 (The notation X^{T} denotes the transpose of X.) Such matrices are known as D-optimal designs.
 If X is a square matrix, it is known as a saturated D-optimal design.

 Hadamard matrices

 Any two rows of an n×n Hadamard matrix are orthogonal.
 For a {1, −1} matrix, it means any two rows differ in exactly half of the entries, which is impossible when n is an odd number.
 When n ≡ 2 (mod 4), two rows that are both orthogonal to a third row cannot be orthogonal to each other.
 Together, these statements imply that an n×n Hadamard matrix can exist only if n = 1, 2, or a multiple of 4.
 Hadamard matrices have been well studied, but it is not known whether an n×n Hadamard matrix exists for every n that is a positive multiple of 4.
-The smallest n for which an n×n Hadamard matrix is not known to exist is 668.